MasDennis/rajawali3d.org/src/content/getting-started/0.9/19-catmull-rom-splines/index.md

 Catmull-Rom splines can make your life much easier.
 This spline is named after two people, one of them being Edwin Catmull who is the founder and president of Pixar Animation Studios.
 So yeah, it must be good then

-A Catmull-Rom spline consists of two control points and at least two ‘normal’ points.
+A Catmull-Rom spline consists of two control points and at least two 'normal' points.
 So if you pass in less than four points it will puke all over you.
-Don’t say I didn’t warn you :O
+Don't say I didn't warn you :O

 All you need to do is create an instance of `CatmullRomPath3D` and call `addPoint()` a couple of times:
 ```